OnionBrowser/OnionBrowser/SECURITY.md

 through Orbot's Tor Network Extension.

-If it turns out, you really found a security problem, you'll of course will get full credits.
+If it turns out, you really found a security problem, you'll of course get full credits.

 Regarding disclosure, we'd be very happy, if you would follow responsible disclosure guidelines.